18F/development-guide/_chapters/css/formatting.md

 ```

 Multiple selectors should each be on a single line, with no space after each
-comma, unless they selector is less than five chars.
+comma, unless the selector is less than five chars.

 ```scss
 // Bad